 Set realistic but challenging goals for yourself in the New Year

 On the one hand, we’re not kids anymore.
 Our 20’s, 30’s and 40’s are behind us as we travel through midlife.
 But, we’re not over the hill, either.
 I don’t know about you, but I’m not going to crest that hill for quite awhile yet, at least in my mind 🙂

-So when it comes to challenging ourselves in the new year (and I think we should), our goals should fit within the realm of reality, of course, but should be something to make us reach to accomplish.
+So when it comes to challenging ourselves in the new year (and I think we should) and transforming life after 50, our goals should fit within the realm of reality, of course, but should be something to make us reach to accomplish.

 Your goals don’t have to be limited by your age!

 Instead of thinking, “I’m too old to learn how to (fill in the blank)”, ponder what it is you would love to learn/do/acquire/achieve, and set that aspiration for yourself.
 Age doesn’t have to be a determining factor with most of our goals!

 PUT IT INTO PRACTICE: What do you really want to learn or accomplish this year?
 Be honest with yourself but don’t limit yourself, either.
 Write your goals and aspirations down.